 What is smuggling of persons in Texas?

 Smuggling of persons in Texas is the state version of the federal alien smuggling law.
 Specifically, Tex.
 Pen.
-Code § 20.05 makes it a third-degree felony to smuggle people.
+Code § 20.05 makes it a third-degree felony to hide people from police.
 But it can become a second or first-degree felony if anyone is hurt or killed during the crime.

-Of major interest, § 20.05 outlaws different ways of smuggling people.
+Interestingly, § 20.05 outlaws different ways of hiding people from police.
 First, it is a crime to use a car, boat, airplane, or other vehicle to intentionally:

 - Hide a person from police; or